-Impact Statement.
-The complainant has the right to provide a written impact statement, due prior to the start of the hearing to the panel Chair, that describes how the incident has affected them.
-The impact statement is reviewed by the hearing panel only if a determination of responsibility is made and before a sanction is determined.
-If an impact statement was submitted and reviewed by the hearing panel, a copy will be provided to the respondent with the decision letter.
+The complainant and the respondent have the right to provide a written impact or mitigation statement, due prior to the start of the hearing to the Chair, that describes how the incident has affected them or why there are mitigating factors.
+The statement(s) is reviewed by the hearing panel only if a determination of responsibility is made and before a sanction is determined.
+If an impact or mitigation statement was submitted and reviewed by the hearing panel, a copy will be provided to both parties with the decision letter.

-Deliberation, Decision-making, and Standard of Proof.
+Deliberation, Decision-making, and Standard of Proof [Applicable to Both Title IX] Grievance Procedure and General Sexual Misconduct Process

 The hearing panel will deliberate in closed session to determine whether the respondent is responsible or not responsible for the policy violation(s) in question.
 A simple majority vote is required to determine the finding.
-The panel will make findings of fact and determinations using a preponderance of evidence standard.
+The hearing panel will make findings of fact and determinations using a preponderance of evidence standard.
 The panel bears the burden for ensuring the preponderance of the evidence and the burden of gathering evidence is sufficient to determine that the respondent is responsible for a violation of this policy.
-If the respondent is found responsible, the panel will consider the complainant's impact statement and the respondent's previous student conduct history in determining the appropriate sanction.
+If the respondent is found responsible, the panel will consider the additional statements and the respondent's previous conduct history in determining the appropriate sanction.
 Drug or alcohol use by the respondent is not a defense to a charge of sexual misconduct and will not be considered a mitigating factor in assessing an appropriate sanction.
-Violations of the Sexual and Gender-Based Misconduct Policy are serious and the range of sanctions includes the following: written reprimand, fine, restitution, educational project, alcohol and drug screening/education/treatment, civility hours, parental/guardian notification, restricted access or privileges, senior week restrictions, loss of room selection privileges, relocation to another residence, restricted contact, social restrictions, residence hall probation, disciplinary probation, deferred suspension from the residence halls, deferred suspension from the University, suspension from the residence halls, suspension from the University, expulsion, student development assessment and evaluation, periodic drug testing, postponement of activity participation and conferring of honors and degrees, mentoring with an administrator, Reflection with Campus Ministry or a Jesuit, athletics department notification, core advisor notification, restorative practices referral, and continuation/modification of interim measures.